RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 # Protein Crystallization Data Extraction (PCDE)

 > This project provides a computational tool designed to automate the "sequence-to-structure" workflow for structural biologists.
-By taking a single protein sequence as input, the pipeline identifies homologous proteins in the Protein Data Bank (PDB) and extracts historical experimental crystallization conditions such as pH, temperature, and chemical precipitants to guide the design of new crystallization trials.
+By taking a single protein sequence as input, the pipeline identifies homologous proteins in the Protein Data Bank (PDB) and extracts historical experimental crystallization conditions to guide the design of new crystallization trials.

 ---